Barriers to Treatment

 Many individuals who experience substance use disorders and could benefit from treatment do not receive care.

-In other words: in 2013, 22.7 million Americans who needed treatment didn't receive it at a specialty facility.
+In other words: in 2016, 17.2 million Americans who needed treatment didn't receive it.

 Some Advice from NIATx